theanujdev/agro-rent-backend/README.md

 ## Optimizations

 Project structure is optimized for scalability.
+Following the ER diagram, database has 4 tables with relations.
 Routes, controllers, schema, config are all separated.
 Few utility classes and functions like http-errors, morgan, etc. have also been used.

 ## Feedback